markmanx/isopacks/README.md

 See the Isoflow documentation here: [Importing Isopacks](https://v2.isoflow.io/docs/isopacks)

 ### Importing into a React app
-You can display icons as `base64` encoded images (although make sure to consider the [tradeoffs](#self-hosting-icons-vs-importing-from-the-package) of importing using this method).
+Icons can be imported and displayed as `base64` encoded images (although make sure to consider the [tradeoffs](#self-hosting-icons-vs-importing-from-the-package) of importing using this method).

 1. Install the `npm` package
 ```bash